‘The Walking Dead’ 7×11 Spoilers: Photos, Promo, Sneak Peek, And Synopsis

 The Walking Dead Season 7B is off to an incredible start.
-It’s a good thing, because fans were not too happy with how the show was going during the first half.
-So far, viewers have seen Daryl Dixon (Norman Reedus) escape from the Sanctuary, had him reunite with Carol Peletier (Melissa McBride), Rick Grimes (Andrew Lincoln) met King Ezekiel (Khary Payton) of The Kingdom, and a new community called the Scavengers, led by Jadis (Pollyanna McIntosh) were introduced.
-What is going to happen on next Sunday’s episode, titled “Hostiles and Calamities?”
-Several photos, a promo and sneak peek clip, along with the synopsis has been released for Season 7, Episode 11.
+It’s a good thing because fans were not too happy with how the show was going during the first half.
+So far, viewers have seen Daryl Dixon (Norman Reedus) escape from the Sanctuary, had him reunite with Carol Peletier (Melissa McBride), Rick Grimes (Andrew Lincoln) met King Ezekiel (Khary Payton) of the Kingdom, and a new community called the Scavengers led by Jadis (Pollyanna McIntosh) was introduced.
+What is going to happen on next Sunday’s episode, titled “Hostiles and Calamities”?
+Several photos, a promo and sneak peek clip, and the synopsis has been released for Season 7, Episode 11.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect next.

-While the past few episodes have focused on The Kingdom and the new community in The Walking Dead, “Hostiles and Calamities” will have viewers see what is going on at the Sanctuary.
+While the past few episodes have focused on the Kingdom and the new community in The Walking Dead, “Hostiles and Calamities” will have viewers see what is going on at the Sanctuary.
 AMC networks released promotional photos, which show Eugene Porter (Josh McDermitt) arriving at Negan’s (Jeffrey Dean Morgan) community.
 He has that sadistic smile on his face and is holding his beloved barbed wire baseball bat, Lucille.

 It was previously teased that the title for this episode was “Say Yes.”
 Even though it is actually named “Hostiles and Calamities,” could “Say Yes” have been a clue that it will have to do with a proposition?
 Even though Eugene is too weak to be like the Saviors, he does have knowledge and certain skills that will be useful to Negan.
 One example is that Eugene knows how to make bullets.
 In an apocalyptic world, ammunition will run low at some point.
 Negan could take advantage of this and put Eugene to work.

 The photos also show Dwight (Austin Amelio).
 TWD fans learned more about his story in a previous episode.
 Even though he is part of the Saviors, he did it out of necessity.
 In order to save his life, Sherry (Christine Evangelista) left her husband and married Negan.
 It was a deal that would also help provide her sister with life-saving diabetic medication.
-At one point, the three fled the Sanctuary, but ended up going back.
+At one point, the three fled the Sanctuary but ended up going back.
 There is speculation that it was Sherry who gave Daryl a chance to escape.

 With Daryl Dixon out of the Sanctuary, Negan is not going to be happy when he finds out.
 He trusted Dwight to help break Norman Reedus’ character on The Walking Dead.
 Daryl may have been in a dark place, but there was no way he would ever join Negan and the Saviors.
 Now, someone is going to have to pay for Daryl’s escape.
 Negan won’t allow it to go unpunished.
 That person is probably going to be Dwight.